Nermin-Ghith/Nermin-Ghith/README.md

 # Hi there :wave: this is Nermin!
-# This is the new code profile for all my essential research and technical projects with the WHO!
+# This is the new scientific, technical, and code profile for all my essential research and technical projects with the WHO!

 <a name="toc"></a>
 ## Table of Contents